IanMcLaughlin19/dataClassUtil/README.md

 In practice this isn't fully functional and you need to hack around the limitations of Python a bit so that they instantiate properly, but the code generation is a start.

+### Version 2:
+* Going to add the subclass part to the tool so that it can actually be used properly
+* Going to put it behind a lambda function
+* Going to make a react app front end hopefully
+* Add some devops like github actions
+* Add docker for backend too

 ### TODO:
 This was really just a personal tool, some work still to be done:
 * Make this more useable, the generated classes are don't instantiate without some hacking.
 This is done in practice in